cross-js/cross-js/README.md

 #### Why?

 - The [WHATWG URL](https://developer.mozilla.org/en-US/docs/Web/API/URL) Standard uses a more selective and fine grained approach to selecting encoded characters than that used by the Legacy API.
-- WHATWG URL and URLSearchParams is avalible in both context
+- WHATWG URL and URLSearchParams is available in both context
-- querystring will mix the value between string and arrays giving you a inconsistent api
+- querystring will mix the value between string and arrays giving you an inconsistent api

 #### How then?